Mpox control guideline

 NSW specific mpox guidance

-Information on case exposures should be obtained utilising the NSW case investigation form for mpox (see Appendix B).
+Information on case exposures should be obtained utilising the NSW case investigation form for mpox (see Appendix A).

 PHUs should advise cases to undertake the following exclusions and restrictions during their infectious period, including the prodromal and rash stages of the illness.

-Until they meet the clearance criteria, cases should:
+Until they meet the clearance criteria, cases are recommended to do the following:

 • Keep lesions covered when around other people or animals—use a waterproof dressing or bandage and then cover with clothing.